Montcorbier/fshare/README.md

 # FShare

-Check it out, it'son online: https://fshare.udtq.fr
+Check it out, it's online: https://fshare.udtq.fr

 FShare is (another) file sharing plateform, with the following specificities:
 * It does not require any registration to drop a file.